-This is another shorter version of Medical Mysteries, this time centering on the cooperative learning aspects.
-Like the two packets above, it would work for middle or high school classes, including classes with ELLs above beginner level.
+This is another selection from Medical Mysteries, designed for cooperative learning.
+Like the packets above, it's for middle or high school.
+It will work for classes with ELLs above the beginner level.

-It includes lesson plans for a 3(-4, with options) day investigation of the way scientists discovered germ theory and learned to control some of the worst epidemic diseases.
+It has lesson plans for a 3(-4) day investigation of the way scientists learned to control some of the worst epidemic diseases.

-The lesson plan for day 1 introduces epidemic diseases and research with 2 short videos and a reading selection on the search for ways to control yellow fever.
+Day 1 introduces epidemic diseases and research.
+It has 2 short videos and a reading selection on the search for ways to control yellow fever.

 Day 2-3 gives instructions for a webquest.
-Small groups of students each investigate and make a presentation on a specific scientist (starting with three provided links each.)
+Small groups of students investigate and make a presentation on a specific scientist.
+(They can start with three provided links their choice among 11 scientists.)

-Suggested doctors and scientists include Edward Jenner, Louis Pasteur, Robert Koch, John Snow, Jonas Salk, and six others-- most familiar to students from the videos or with a brief note on the introductory page.
+Suggested doctors and scientists include Edward Jenner, Louis Pasteur, Robert Koch, John Snow, Jonas Salk, and six others.
+Most will be familiar to students from the videos.
+There are also brief notes on each on the introductory page.

-The lesson finishes with an optional short video on the current fight to eradicate polio, and then some suggested discussion questions ("Looking Back") to help students think critically about what they have learned.
+The lesson finishes with some suggested discussion questions.
+These can help students think critically about what they have learned.

 There are nine pages of content (12 including cover, 1 answer key, and credits).
-It addresses a number of Common Core Standards: CCSS.ELA-Literacy R1, R9, SL1b, SL4 and/or 5.
+It addresses several Common Core Standards: CCSS.ELA-Literacy R1, R9, SL1b, SL4 and/or 5.

 You can download it for just $4.00 by clicking below.

 This is also taken from the Medical Mysteries packet.

-It is a single two-page article about the difficult search for the cause of scurvy, plus comprehension questions and links to videos on the search for causes and cures of other deficiency diseases.
+It is a single two-page article about the difficult search for the cause of scurvy.
+Also included:

 (With cover, teaching notes, comp questions and answer key it's 6 pages.)